connexcs/docs/docs/billing.md

 1. Please list all your customers IP Addresses along with locations if known:

-2. If the aforementioned traffic is not equally distributed between all IP addresses, please provide a break down.
+2. If the aforementioned traffic isn't equally distributed between all IP addresses, please provide a break down.

 3. Please list all carriers IP addresses where this traffic is most likely going to be sent to, along with locations if known.

-4. If the aforementioned traffic is not equally distributed between all IP addresses, please provide a break down.
+4. If the aforementioned traffic isn't equally distributed between all IP addresses, please provide a break down.

 See [**Capacity Limiting**](/limiting-cps/) for tips on limiting usage.